10 London Street Names That Are Not Quite What They Seem

 We now move on to Trump Street.

-Nothing to do with a certain ex-US president, it is thought to probably be a reference to trumpet-makers who were once based here.
+Nothing to do with a certain ex-US president, it is thought to possibly be a reference to trumpet-makers who were once based here.
 Trump Street continues and becomes Russia Row further along the road, thought to have been renamed after the Napoleonic wars to thank Russia for their role in that conflict or due to a Russian immigrant population that lived on the site.

 10. Sherborne Lane